Molly dance: History

+Molly dancing is a dance tradition from East Anglia, traditionally performed on Boxing Day (26 December) and Plough Monday (the Monday after 6 January).
+Plough Monday has long been an important date in the East Anglian calendar, and its celebration can be traced back to the fifteenth century; Molly dancing is first attested in the 1820s.

-Molly dancing is a dance tradition from East Anglia, first attested in the 1820s.
-The first recorded use of the word Molly in relation to this tradition was in 1866.
-The dance was performed on Boxing Day (26 December) and Plough Monday (the Monday after 6 January).
-The tradition had died out by 1940.
-The term Molly dancing probably derives from the word Molly meaning an effeminate, homosexual, or cross-dressing man, referring to the invariable presence of men dressed in women's clothing among the dancers; an alternative possibility is that it is a corruption of Morris dance.
+The earliest known use of the term Molly dance in relation to this tradition was in 1850.
+It probably derives from the word molly meaning an effeminate, homosexual, or cross-dressing man, referring to the invariable presence of men dressed in women's clothing among the dancers; an alternative possibility is that it is a corruption of Morris dance.

 In 1911 Cecil Sharp interviewed a man from Little Downham about Plough Monday dancing, but he did not consider it worthy of further study.
-The practice was largely ignored by collectors of folk dances until the 1930s, by which time molly dancing continued in only a few villages.
-In 1930, Joseph Needham and Arthur Peck collected four Molly dances from a dancer from Girton and a concertina player from Histon, near Cambridge; they continued to collect information about Molly dancing over the following three years.
+The practice was largely ignored by collectors of folk dances until the 1930s, by which time Molly dancing continued in only a few villages.
+In 1930, Joseph Needham and Arthur Peck collected four Molly dances from a dancer from Girton and a concertina player from Histon, two villages near Cambridge; they continued to collect information about Molly dancing over the following three years.
 William Palmer recorded a broom dance performed by the Little Downham dancers in 1933.
+The tradition had died out by 1940.
 In 1978, Russell Wortley and Cyril Papworth published four dances collected from the Comberton Molly dancers.

-The recorded dances are largely ordinary social dances of the period, rather than special molly dances.
-Needham and Peck proposed that a previous dance tradition, perhaps a kind of sword dance, had at some point been lost, and molly dancing had been revived using social dances.
+The recorded dances are largely ordinary social dances of the period, rather than special Molly dances.
+Needham and Peck proposed that a previous dance tradition, perhaps a kind of sword dance, had at some point been lost, and Molly dancing had been revived using social dances.
 Molly dances were simple, most commonly danced in longways sets, and were accompanied by popular tunes.
 The music was provided by a fiddler – or, from the latter half of the nineteenth century, concertina- or accordion-player – who was usually hired for the occasion rather than being a farmworker like the other performers; there was sometimes also a percussionist.